EdemGold/python-projects/projects/Password-Validator/README.md

 # Prerequisites

 There are no prerequisites; all you need is a basic understanding of Python and the ability to run the code in your terminal.
-If you don't already have Python installed, you can get it from [here](https://www.python.org/downloads/).
+If you don't already have Python installed, you can get it [here](https://www.python.org/downloads/).

 # Library Used